snoozynooj/Type-I-SPDC/Type II/README.md

 <img src="MOFTIL_1546.png" width="400">

+All the data is pre-set to be calculated at 773nm for the pumped wavelenght.

 ## **Type-II_uniaxial**
 This file use a sellmeier equation given by
 $n^{2}(\lambda) = A + \frac{B_1\lambda^{2}}{\lambda^{2}-C_1} + \frac{B_2\lambda^{2}}{\lambda^{2}-C_2}$